Why Most Companies Underinvest in Social Media Sales (And How You Can Fix It)

 But it does help drive revenue significantly.
 Except in an indirect, hard-to-measure way.
 So it usually doesn’t get the credit it deserves.

-Here’s what you should do about it, and two simple ways you can start measuring your own performance.
+Here’s why you should invest in social media sales, and two simple ways you can start measuring your own performance.

 The Best Marketing Channels for Driving Sales